How to Visit Utah’s Most-Visited Forest

 If you live along the Wasatch Front — or have ever visited Northern Utah for a few days — chances are you ventured to the nearby mountains to partake in the abundance of outdoor experiences available so close to so many people.

-Or taken a scenic drive with the family to soak up autumn colors.
+Or taken a scenic drive to soak up autumn colors.

 One of the things people love most about living along the Wasatch Front is the ability to do any of the plethora of recreational activities on the spur of the moment.
 Given the rush to get outdoors, people often neglect to ponder the impact their visit might have on the landscape, wildlife, other people and even their own well-being.

 The Uinta-Wasatch-Cache National Forest stretches north to south from Logan to Spanish Fork and east from Salt Lake City to the southwestern corner of Wyoming.
-A close proximity to the bulk of Utah’s population consistently places this forest among the most visited in the nation each year.
+The forest's proximity to the bulk of Utah’s population consistently places this forest among the most visited in the nation each year.
 And in the case of forests, most-visited usually means highly impacted.

-Whittekiend said in 2019 there were approximately 11.3 million recorded site visits to various locations across the forest.
+In 2019, there were approximately 11.3 million recorded site visits to various locations across the forest, Whittekiend said.
 That is a 31 percent increase in the past 10 years.
 The Tri-Canyon Area (Millcreek and Big and Little Cottonwood canyons) alone see roughly 4 million visitors annually.

 So, chances are high you will run into other people and, often, wildlife during outings in this popular forest.